-Obstetric science also says that the emotional well-being of the pregnant woman is of utmost importance for foetal health and development; it is considered part of obstetric best practice to ask the woman to do what she enjoys to do and listen to good music and keep happy; the explanation is that stress releases cortisol in the blood and high cortisol levels are harmful for foetal health.
-The sanskaris say this too, and we think they are in sync with the frame of science.
-We get unsettled when they then prescribe for the woman: Dr Karishma Mohandas Narwani, national convener of the project, said, “Ayurveda has all the details about how we can get the desired physical and mental qualities of babies.
+The science of obstetrics asserts that the emotional well-being of the pregnant woman is of critical importance for the healthy development of the foetus.
+It is obstetric best practice to ask the pregnant woman to indulge in activities she enjoys doing, listen to music, in general, keep happy; the rationale is that stress releases cortisol in the blood, and high cortisol levels are harmful for foetal health, so to reduce cortisol levels, one should avoid stress, and if one is happy, stress is minimized.
+The sanskaris also maintain that happiness is important, and they talk of the women’s emotional health during pregnancy, and we find that they are in sync with scientific logic.
+Dr Karishma Mohandas Narwani, National Convener of the project, explained that “Ayurveda has all the details about how we can get the desired physical and mental qualities of babies.
 IQ is developed during the sixth month of pregnancy.
 If the mother undergoes specific procedures, like what to eat, listen and read, the desired IQ can be achieved.
-Thus, we can get a desired, customised baby” (3).
-Point is, who decides what makes a woman happy, when happiness per se is warranted during a pregnancy?
-If a woman feels happy listening to music we are happy with her; if she is happy when she reads the lives of legendary heroes we are okay as well.
-But if she wishes to chant the god’s name to attain peace of mind and happiness?
-Where do we draw the line?
-I agree, prescribing a single thing to all women (viz. listening to and reading the scriptures for instance) might not seem a sensible stance to adopt, very paternalistic too, agreed; but a lot of doctors do similar things: they ask all pregnant women to ‘be happy’ – read a book, watch a good movie.
-Why is one set of prescriptions good and the other worrisome?
+Thus, we can get a desired, customised baby” (5).
+However, we start feeling a bit unsettled when the term “customised baby” is used; we feel disturbed when women are asked to conduct themselves in specified ways so as to successfully clean their wombs.
+Question is, when happiness per se is warranted during a pregnancy, who decides what should make the woman legitimately happy?
+If a woman feels happy listening to music we are okay with it; if she is happy when she reads books, we are okay with that as well.
+But if she wishes to chant the god’s name, do we feel the same way?
+Between the doctor’s recommendation, “be happy, read a book or listen to music”, and the sanskari’s recommendation, “be happy, chant the god’s name”, what is the logical difference?
+Why is one set of prescriptions acceptable and the other worrisome?

-The point is, advocates of science and those belonging to a space that is opposed to modern science, both use the hegemonic language to justify their prescriptions; the sanskaris use the language and ensure popular uptake before slipping into a different path at the last moment; so it becomes all the more important to tease out the overlaps and divergences in their arguments before we can call it either a deliberate hoax or a praxis that is flawed.
-It becomes imperative to understand how are these two arguments/beliefs (that asking the woman to listen to good music is scientifically legitimate, and asking her to listen to scriptures is baseless) are different in terms of their epistemological validity; it cannot be a question of degree.
+The point is, advocates of science and those belonging to a space that is opposed to modern science, are both using the hegemonic language of science to justify their prescriptions; the sanskaris use the language and ensure popular uptake before slipping into a different path at the last moment – i.e., they talk of low-stress levels and calcium and iron intake and other ‘scientific’ stuff and then make a turn towards the fairer and taller progeny part.
+It becomes all the more important to tease out the overlaps and divergences in their arguments before we can call it either a deliberate hoax or a praxis that is flawed.
+It becomes an imperative to understand how are these two arguments/beliefs (viz., asking the woman to listen to good music is scientifically legitimate, and asking her to chant the god’s name scriptures is problematic) are different in terms of their epistemological validity; it is important to show that though these seem to be a mere question of degree, it is deep down, not so; the sanskari’s line of guidance is, ultimately, a surreptitious form of eugenics.

 The catch-me-if-you-can eugenics